-(d) During the rental affordability period, for any multifamily use that depends on the increased density in Section S-\\\\.108(1) and increased height in Section S-\\\\.108(e), five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 51 percent to 60 percent of adjusted median family income and five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 51 percent to 60 percent of adjusted median family income and five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 61 percent to 80 percent of adjusted median family income.
-The mixed-income restrictive covenant in Section 20/ 26 and the unital affordability period are for a term of 15 years.
+(d) During the rental affordability period, for any multifamily use that depends on the increased density in Section S-\\\.108(d) and increased height in Section S-\\\.108(e), five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 51 percent to 60 percent of adjusted median family income and five percent of the total residential rental units must be made available for lease at an affordable rent (as defined in Section 20A-24) with an income band of 61 percent to 80 percent of adjusted median family income.
+The mixed-income restrictive covenant in Section 20A-26 and the rental affordability period are for a term of 15 years.

 SEC.
-S-\\\.115.
+S- .115.
 ADDITIONAL PROVISIONS.

-(a) The Property must be properly maintained in a state of good repair and neat appearance.

-(b) Development and use of the Property must comply with all federal and state laws and regulations, and with all ordinances, rules, and regulations of the city.

-(c) Development and use of the Property must comply with Part I of this article.
+- (a) The Property must be properly maintained in a state of good repair and neat appearance. - (b) Development and use of the Property must comply with all federal and state laws and regulations, and with all ordinances, rules, and regulations of the city. - (c) Development and use of the Property must comply with Part I of this article.